Public-key cryptography

 Public-key cryptography, or asymmetric cryptography, is the field of cryptographic systems that use pairs of related keys.
 Each key pair consists of a public key and a corresponding private key.
 Key pairs are generated with cryptographic algorithms based on mathematical problems termed one-way functions.
 Security of public-key cryptography depends on keeping the private key secret; the public key can be openly distributed without compromising security.
+There are many kinds of public-key cryptosystems, with different security goals, including digital signature, Diffie–Hellman key exchange, public-key key encapsulation, and public-key encryption.